ibm-cloud-docs/hybrid-workloads/about.md

 {{site.data.keyword.dl_full_notm}}
 :   A high-speed and secure connectivity between on-premises data centers and {{site.data.keyword.Bluemix_notm}}, enabling seamless data transfer and integration.

-{{site.data.keyword.Bluemix_notm}} Pak for Data
-:   A data and AI platform that integrates data management, governance, and analytics across hybrid environments.

 IBM Power Systems
 :   Install and configure IBM {{site.data.keyword.powerSys_notm}} on-premises within your data center to support critical workloads with enterprise level reliability.
 Deploy IBM {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.Bluemix_notm}} for scalable and flexible cloud resources and seamless integration with your on-premises infrastructure.

-{{site.data.keyword.cos_full_notm}}
-:   A scalable and secure storage solution that you can be use to store and access data from both on-premises and cloud environments.

-{{site.data.keyword.containerlong_notm}}
-:   A managed Kubernetes service that simplifies the deployment and management of containerized applications across hybrid environments.